benedictaudeogu/Projects/README.md

 # Projects
 Projects I work on in my free time

-ReadMe included in each projects folder.
-Some have step-by-step to replicate.
+Detailed ReadMe included in each root folder; some have step-by-step procedure to replicate.

 Links provided when possible.